 UN Women has managed to deliver on most aspects of its triple mandate.
 However, the 2014 MOPAN assessment stated that the UN Women coordination mandate is delivered unevenly at the country-level on a range of issues, including those related to SRHR.
 Out of the six countries assessed in the MOPAN, the coordination mandate was found to be strongest in Kenya and Tanzania.
 The uneven delivery suggests that Denmark and other like-minded countries have been correct to encourage the UN Development System to strengthen joint analysis and programming.
-The 2016 Danish mid-term review identified difficulties for UN Women in taking a lead coordination role in the UN Country Teams due to the relatively limited size of the organisation compared to other UN entities.
-Under the current Strategic Plan period, UN Women will deepen its global UN coordination efforts for gender equality and women's empowerment, including through its participation in the Executive
+The 2016 Danish mid-term review identified difficulties in taking a lead coordination role in UN Country Teams due to UN Women's relatively limited size compared to other UN entities.
+Under the current Strategic Plan period, UN Women will deepen its global UN coordination efforts for gender equality and women's empowerment, including through its participation in the Executive Committee, UN Development Group (UNDG) and other interagency mechanisms such as the UN System-wide Action Plan on Gender Equality and the Empowerment of Women (UN-SWAP) and the UN Country Teams' (UNCT) Gender Scorecard.